-World-class preparation and rehabilitation of the injured athlete integrates best practice in sports medicine and physical therapy with training and conditioning techniques based on cutting-edge sports science.
-In this ground-breaking new book, leading sports injury and rehabilitation professionals, strength and conditioning coaches, biomechanists and sport scientists show how this integrated model works in practice across the full spectrum of athlete care, from the prevention of sports injury to the assessment and treatment of injuries, and the design and implementation of effective rehabilitation programmes.
-Crucially, in every chapter, there is a sharp focus on return to performance, rather than just a return to play.
+World-class rehabilitation of the injured athlete integrates best practice in sports medicine and physical therapy with training and conditioning techniques based on cutting-edge sports science.
+In this ground-breaking new book, leading sports injury and rehabilitation professionals, strength and conditioning coaches, biomechanists and sport scientists show how this integrated model works across the spectrum of athlete care.
+In every chapter, there is a sharp focus on the return to performance, rather than just a return to play.

-The book introduces evidence-based best practice in all the core functional and professional areas of sports injury prevention and management, including:
+The book introduces evidence-based best practice in all the core areas of sports injury risk management and rehabilitation, including: